Black Seminoles: Colonial era

+Antebellum era

 Florida had been a refuge for fugitive slaves for at least 70 years by the time of the American Revolution.
-Communities of black Seminoles were established on the outskirts of major Seminole towns.
-A new influx of freedom-seeking black people reached Florida during the American Revolution (1775–83), escaping during the disruption of war.
+Communities of Black Seminoles were established on the outskirts of Seminole villages in the 18th and 19th centuries, such as Bowlegs Town on the Suwannee River, an Alachua Seminole village in Paynes Town, Florida, and Okahumpka community of free people and Alachua Seminoles, and others.
 During the Revolution, the Seminole allied with the British, and African Americans and Seminole came into increased contact with each other.
 The Seminole held some slaves, as did the Creek and other Southeast Native American tribes.
 During the War of 1812, members of both communities sided with the British against the US in the hopes of repelling American settlers; they strengthened their internal ties and earned the enmity of American general Andrew Jackson.

-Spain had given land to some Muscogee (Creek) Native Americans.
-Over time the Creek were joined by other remnant groups of Southeast American Native Americans, such as the Miccosukee, Choctaw, and the Apalachicola, and formed communities.
-Their community evolved over the late 18th and early 19th centuries as waves of Creek left present-day Georgia and Alabama under pressure from white settlement and the Creek Wars.
-By a process of ethnogenesis, the Native Americans formed the Seminole.